Xiyu0216/628-Module3/README.md

 - This contains images obtained from the code and analysis such as figures, tables, and plots.

 #### Executive Summary
-- The two-page document that summarizes the analysis including the introduction, data cleaning, model selection as well as the strengths and weaknesses of the model.
+- The two-page document that summarizes the analysis including the introduction, data cleaning, model selection as well as the recommendations for business.

 ### Link to Shiny App
 - https://xiyuhao.shinyapps.io/restaurant_shinyapp/